 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re looking for a fun-filled city break from Sydney involving top beaches, great nightlife and plenty of places to eat, drink and shop, you’ll find plenty to do in Newcastle, the second-biggest city in NSW.
+If you’re looking for a fun-filled trip from Sydney involving top beaches, great nightlife and plenty of places to eat, drink and shop, you’ll find plenty of things to do in Newcastle, NSW.

-After my very scenic road trip from Brisbane to Sydney, I’ll admit was a bit of a shock to see the huge industrial plants that dominate parts of the Newcastle skyline – and the awful, windy weather and black clouds rolling in didn’t help either!
+After my very scenic road trip from Brisbane to Sydney, I’ll admit was a bit of a shock to see the huge industrial plants that dominate parts of the Newcastle skyline – and the black clouds rolling in didn’t help either!

 1. Explore Newcastle City Centre

-- Have dinner, drinks or just take a peek inside the heritage-listed Customs House Hotel on Newcastle Harbour Foreshore.
+Consider enjoying dinner and drinks inside the heritage-listed Customs House Hotel on Newcastle Harbour Foreshore.

 2. Walk to Nobbys Head